 When choosing from the best Silhouette machines it's important to look at the model variety as much as the name.
 These excellent craft machines can cut, engrave and score many materials from fabrics to wood and iron-on materials, but there are two main models and three variants of the main machine, the Cameo 4.

-The best machines on offer from Silhouette come with a robust design software, called Silhouette Studio, which helps crafters streamline the creation process, and has countless tools and features to bring your vision to life.
+The best Silhouette machines come with a robust design software, called Silhouette Studio, which helps crafters streamline the creation process, and has countless tools and features to bring your vision to life.
 Crafters are able to cut projects up to 10 feet in length, and create vinyl, heat transfer and cardstock projects without needing to use a cutting mat.

 The best Silhouette machines available now